unconferenceCanberra/unconfcbr-website/conduct.md

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community (un)organiser as soon as possible.
 You can also **<a href="mailto:{{ site.email }}">email us</a>**.

-Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
-In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.
+Additionally, community organisers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
+In the context of in-person events, organisers will also provide escorts as desired by the person experiencing distress.

 ## 7. Addressing Grievances